mikeanastasio/WhatsThatPlaceCalled/readMe.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can create a new place to add to the list
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of the lists of places on one page
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can move places from one list to the other
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can cross off places from my lists if I do not like the place
+7. as a user, I can completely delete places from either list

 ## Research Topics